Cravath, Swaine & Moore LLP Logo

 Mr. Earnhardt also devotes substantial time to pro bono service, including by serving as Co-Chair of the Board of Directors of The Adams Street Foundation, a nonprofit organization that supports the students of The Urban Assembly School for Law and Justice.

-Mr. Earnhardt is regularly recognized by leading professional publications.
-In 2022, The National Law Journal named him a “Litigation Trailblazer,” and he and his colleagues earned the Firm distinction as a Law360 “Media and Entertainment Practice Group of the Year.”
-Benchmark Litigation has named him a “Litigation Star,” and The Legal 500 US consistently recognizes him for his work in general commercial disputes, media and entertainment and securities litigation.
-In addition, Mr. Earnhardt has also been commended by Law360 for his work in securities and class action litigation, and he was selected as one of Lawdragon’s “500 Leading Litigators in America.”
+Mr. Earnhardt is regularly recognized by leading professional publications, including being honored as a “Media and Entertainment MVP” by Law360 and commended by the publication for his work in securities and class action litigation.
+He and his colleagues have also earned the Firm distinction as a Law360 “Media and Entertainment Practice Group of the Year.”
+The Legal 500 US consistently recognizes his work in general commercial disputes, media and entertainment and securities litigation.
+Mr. Earnhardt has additionally been selected as one of Lawdragon’s “500 Leading Litigators in America,” “500 Leading Global Antitrust & Competition Lawyers” and “500 Leading Global Entertainment, Sports & Media Lawyers.”

 In 2021, Mr. Earnhardt was named by the Sports Business Journal as a “Power Player” in Sports Law.
-In 2018, he was selected to serve as a member of Law360’s Media & Entertainment Editorial Advisory Board.
-In 2013, Mr. Earnhardt was featured as “Litigator of the Week” by The Am Law Litigation Daily for his representation of JPMorgan in Dexia SA/NV, et al. v.
+He has been selected to serve as a member of Law360’s Media & Entertainment Editorial Advisory Board for several years, including most recently in 2025.
+Mr. Earnhardt was previously featured as “Litigator of the Week” by The Am Law Litigation Daily for his representation of JPMorgan in Dexia SA/NV, et al. v.
 Bear, Stearns & Co., et al., in obtaining a summary judgment victory that eliminated from litigation certificates worth over $1.5 billion.

 Mr. Earnhardt received the New York County Lawyers’ Association’s 2013 Boris Kostelanetz President’s Medal for his work co‑authoring a chapter in the book Commercial Litigation in New York State Courts (Third Edition) and is a co‑author of a chapter in the book’s fourth edition.
 He is also a co‑author of the chapter “Trials” in the book Business and Commercial Litigation in Federal Courts (Fourth Edition).